Hammons Alternative School

 Using a blended curriculum at Martinsville Hammons Alternative School, we customize a curricular plan that is individual for each student in his/her pursuit of a Core 40 diploma.
 By integrating various learning alternatives, every student at Martinsville Hammons Alternative School has the opportunity to take all of the needed coursework to earn a Core 40 diploma.
 The blended learning options available to Martinsville Hammons Alternative School students are GradPoint (a web-based curricular program), internships, classes at Martinsville High School, vocational courses at Hoosier Hills in Bloomington, or PRIDE Program involvement at MHS.

 We motivate students to win at school and to be positive, contributing citizens of our school community.
-We expect students to have good attendance, work diligently at earning credits, and be respectful of self, others, and property.
+We expect students to have good attendance, work diligently to earn credits, and be respectful of self, others, and property.
 Most importantly, we expect students to have a serious, positive attitude about school, being the best they can be every day in pursuance of their Core 40 Diploma.
 Celebrating student achievement is part of the fabric of our day-to-day climate.
 Martinsville Hammons Alternative School staff members appreciate parent support and embrace the partnership with their child’s academic pursuits.
-As the students journey throughout the school year, we encourage and welcome parents to reach out for help or to provide feedback.
-Martinsville Hammons Alternative School students work every day with three mindsets.
-Belief.
-Pride.
-Value.
+As students journey through the school year, we encourage and welcome parents to reach out for help or to provide feedback.
+Martinsville Hammons Alternative School students work every day with three mindsets: Belief, Pride, Value.

 Suzie Lipps, Director